hernandito/NN-MovieNews/README.md

 1. Create a new Content Page in Admin...
 2. Paste the contents of "Paste to Content Page" to the body of the content page.
 Save page.
 3. Copy all six html files to the web root of your NN+ folder (typically /var/www/newznab/www
-4. Download and extract images files <a href="http://www.mediafire.com/?9e1hqg5f3qz2gmw"> here and extract to your /template/images folder.
+4. Download and extract images files <a href="http://www.mediafire.com/?9e1hqg5f3qz2gmw"> here </a>and extract to your /template/images folder.
 4. Happy reading